peterparkedcar165/nospell2024.4/README.md

 #### Archer: [PASSIVE] - Tailwind - On Focus crit procs, launch another Arrow at the target.
 [DONE]
 #### Cannoneer: [PASSIVE] - Explosive Expert - 50% chance to dodge all Explosion damage.
 Damaging a Creeper with Cannonballs instantly kills it, creating an explosion that damages nearby hostiles.
 [DONE]
 #### Paladin: [PASSIVE] - Radiant Reinforcement - Friends affected will be granted 10 Armor, 6 Armor Toughness and 25% Block Chance.
 [DONE]
 #### Barbarian: [PASSIVE] - Bloodthirsty - Attacks against bleeding Hostiles grants you Bloodthirst, increasing your Attack Speed.
 Each stack of Bleed grants you the same amplifier of Bloodthirst.
+[DONE]
 #### Mystic: [PASSIVE] - Alterred Powder - Rejuvenating Dust grants a boost in Movement Speed to Players affected, and has its life duration doubled.
 [DONE]
 #### Chemist: [ACTIVE] An Even Wider Selection - Toggle between different type of potions that offer different purposes, similar to the previous ones, except these ones have the opposite effects, and are mainly for hostiles.
 [DONE]